 Clarence High School, Hamburg High School Students Tie for First Place in Junior Robotic Surgeon Challenge

 BUFFALO, N.Y. — Ball placement.
 Suture pass.
 Needle handle and exchange.
 These are terms you’ll typically hear only in conversations involving surgical staff or medical students.
-But thanks to the first-ever Junior Robotic Surgeon Challenge (JRSC) at Roswell Park Cancer Institute (RPCI), you just might hear those phrases uttered by area high-school students.
+But thanks to the first-ever Junior Robotic Surgeon Challenge (JRSC) at Roswell Park Comprehensive Cancer Center (Roswell Park), you just might hear those phrases uttered by area high-school students.